National nature reserve: Isle of Man

-Point of Ayre is designated as a national nature reserve by the Manx government.
+As of July 2026 there are two National Nature Reserves on the Isle of Man, both forming part of the Ayres landscape from Jurby eastwards to the Point of Ayre.

 Russia

 The North-Ossetian National Nature Reserve in the Caucasus Mountains is designated as a national nature reserve by the Russian government.

 United Kingdom

 In the United Kingdom, "national nature reserves" are those designed by one of the national conservancy bodies, Natural England, Natural Resources Wales, NatureScot, or the Northern Ireland Environment Agency.
 In total, there are 386 national nature reserves in the UK.